Telecity looks to 'cloud' growth with $2.2 billion Interxion deal

-LONDON British data center provider Telecity Group Plc has agreed a non-binding $2.2 billion all-share deal to buy New York-listed Interxion Holding NV, looking to tap growing demand for "cloud" technology.
+LONDON British data centre provider Telecity Group Plc (TCY.L) has agreed a non-binding $2.2 billion (£1.44 billion) all-share deal to buy New York-listed Interxion Holding NV (INXN.N), looking to tap growing demand for "cloud" technology.

-Shares in Telecity, which like its new partner operates some of the huge computer centers which process traffic on the Internet, rose more than 16 percent to their highest in some 19 months.
+Shares in Telecity, which like its new partner operates some of the huge computer centres which process traffic on the Internet, rose more than 16 percent to their highest in some 19 months.

-Europe-focused Interxion runs 39 data centers in 11 countries and Interxion Chief Executive David Ruberg said he expected the deal to help customers move to the cloud.
+Europe-focused Interxion runs 39 data centres in 11 countries and Interxion Chief Executive David Ruberg said he expected the deal to help customers move to the cloud.

 "Together, we expect to be able to further reduce our customers' total cost of operation, help them deliver improved functionality to their customers, and deliver industry-leading quality of service," Ruberg said in a statement.